 The information included in this page is designed to provide you with everything you need to know to become a licensed real estate appraiser in the state of Virginia.
 It contains the license and training requirements, examination and renewal information, and other commonly asked questions to help you get started in your new career.
 If you have further questions, please contact an Allied representative at (800) 617-3513.

 What are Allied’s approval numbers?

-Allied’s 75-hour Washington real estate appraisal course has an approval number of AP940.
-The 15-hour and 7-hour USPAP courses have approval numbers of AP1354 and AP1417.
-Allied is approved by the Business & Professions Division - Real Estate Appraiser Section to provide comprehensive appraisal training to students in the state of Washington.
+Allied’s 90-hour Virginia real estate appraisal program has an approval number of 4003 000179.
+The 15-hour USPAP course has an approval number of 4003 000231.
+Allied is approved by the Department of Professional & Occupational Regulation, Real Estate Appraiser Board, to provide comprehensive appraisal training to students in the state of Virginia.

-There are three levels of Washington real estate appraiser licenses:
+There are four levels of Virginia real estate appraiser licenses:

 You must successfully complete the specified hours of approved real estate appraisal courses for each type of license, including a course of at least 15 hours that covers the Uniform Standards of Professional Appraisal Practice (USPAP).
 The specified hours include:

 - A minimum of 75 hours for the appraiser trainee classification.

 - A minimum of 90 hours for the licensed residential appraiser classification.

 - A minimum of 120 hours for the certified residential appraiser classification.